 Distance from Triad: Just under 4 hours (depending on which end of the island you are visiting).The Island is just off US Highway 17, about halfway between Wilmington and Jacksonville.
 Situated at the southern end of Topsail Island, the Town of Topsail Beach is the smallest of the three communities on the 26-mile long island.
 Surf City, the largest town on the island, is in the center.
 And North Topsail Beach occupies the northernmost section.

 What you like best about this beach: With 26 miles and three individual beaches, this beach is not crowded since there are no high-rise hotels on the island – it is family friendly and quiet.
-There are two bridges onto the island, the high bride and swing bridge (which is being replaced – don’t miss the chance to see it before it is gone).
-There are many parks on the island, Soundside Park is in Surf City and offers movies in the park, concerts and great views of the swing bridge when it opens.
+There are many parks on the island, Soundside Park is in Surf City and offers movies in the park, concerts and great views of the sunset.
 The island is narrow so even if you don’t rent an ocean front house, the walk to the beach is not too long.

-Downfalls of staying in this area: With the swing bridge being replaced, traffic gets congested in the center of the island going into Surf City.
+Downfalls of staying in this area: With the opening of the new high bridge, traffic gets congested in the center of the island going into Surf City.
 If you are used to lots of attractions, this beach may be too quiet for you.

 Tips for staying in this area: We enjoy staying in the center of the island where we have access to everything.